Apr 13, 2022 | Flooring Canada

 Linoleum flooring naturally repels dirt and pet hair and is really easy to clean, so it’s perfect for any high-foot-traffic areas, like your entryway, mudroom, or living room.
 If dirt seems to follow your kids wherever they go, linoleum is also a great choice for your child’s playroom.
 And, since linoleum is water-resistant, it also works well in damp basements –just keep in mind that you should clean up spills and floods quickly.

-To find out more about linoleum and other flooring options, visit your local Flooring Canada today.
+To find out more about linoleum and other flooring options, visit your local Flooring America today.
 Our experts are equipped with the latest knowledge in flooring products and top brands, and they’re here to answer all of your questions.